amigazen/unsui/README.md

 ### Who are amigazen project?

-To learn more about amigazen project, see AMIGAZEN.md or the Amiga-compatible website at http://www.amigazen.com/
+To learn more about amigazen project and its aims, see AMIGAZEN.md or the Amiga-compatible website at http://www.amigazen.com/

 ## Contact